cycscarlos/cycscarlos/README.md

             and electronic security systems, a field in which I have been working for over 20 years, developing essentials and large projects.

-            Throughout my professional career, I founded two successful startups, each dedicated and specialized in providing services for the technologies for which they were created.

-            Finally, and as a complement to my vocation as a software developer, in my free time, I develop websites and applications for desktop computers, servers, and smartphones.
-This passion requires me to stay updated on new technologies and trends within the web software development ecosystem such as Python, Javascript, HTML, CSS, NodeJS, MySQL, MongoDB, APIs, Artificial Intelligence, etc."
+            As a complement to my vocation as a software developer, in my free time, I develop websites and applications for desktop computers, servers, and smartphones.
+This passion requires me to stay updated on new technologies and trends within the web software development ecosystem."

             My complete portfolios can be seen at the following links:

 </p>
 <!-- ![zCoder Online CV!](https://carlos-colmenares-a.netlify.app) -->